NotYoCheese/mikenoe/all_collections/_posts/2025-11-07-llms-programming-llms.md

 title: LLMs are pretty good at programming LLMs
 date: 2025-11-07
 categories: ["AI", "LLM", "prompt engineering", "machine learning"]
+description: Using Claude to improve the prompts that Claude uses for data labeling.
+How recursive prompt engineering achieved 90%+ accuracy.
 ---

 I'm building a training data pipeline where an LLM labels samples for a DeBERTa-v3 model.